Gothic Literature: history, themes, and essential books

 Four works that define different registers of the form:

-For a complete curated list across classic and modern works:
+For a complete curated list across classic and modern works, visit 100 Gothic horror books or Best Gothic books for beginners.

 Gothic subgenres

 Gothic literature isn’t a single form.
-It’s a collection of subgenres that shift setting, tone, and focus while maintaining the same underlying tensions.
+It’s a collection of subgenres that shift settings, tones, and focuses while maintaining the same underlying tensions.

-- Southern Gothic — decay, violence, and regional history in the American South
+Decay, violence, and regional history in the American South.

-- Modern Gothic — psychological unease and fractured identity in contemporary settings
+Psychological unease and fractured identity in contemporary settings.

 For a full breakdown of how each branch works: Gothic Subgenres Guide.